Edited by: Keri Stooksbury

 Minnie Vans don’t come cheap and are usually about 2x the cost of a normal Lyft — but they are cute!

-Hot Tip: Chase and Lyft announced a new partnership in 2020 that lets select Chase cardholders earn a whopping 10x Ultimate Rewards points per dollar spent on their Lyft purchases!
-See details at Earning Rewards With Lyft: 10 Perks and Benefits for Lyft Passengers.
+Hot Tip: Select Chase cardholders earn a whopping 10x Ultimate Rewards points per dollar spent on their Lyft purchases through March 2025!

 Park Research and Reservations